Quicksort

 Quicksort is an efficient, general-purpose sorting algorithm.
 Quicksort was developed by British computer scientist Tony Hoare in 1959 and published in 1961.
 It is still a commonly used algorithm for sorting.
 Overall, it is slightly faster than merge sort and heapsort for randomized data, particularly on larger distributions.

 Quicksort is a divide-and-conquer algorithm.
-It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+It works by selecting a "pivot" element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 For this reason, it is sometimes called partition-exchange sort.
 The sub-arrays are then sorted recursively.
 This can be done in-place, requiring small additional amounts of memory to perform the sorting.

 Quicksort is a comparison sort, meaning that it can sort items of any type for which a "less-than" relation (formally, a total order) is defined.
+It is a comparison-based sort since elements a and b are only swapped in case their relative order has been obtained in the transitive closure of prior comparison-outcomes.
 Most implementations of quicksort are not stable, meaning that the relative order of equal sort items is not preserved.

 Mathematical analysis of quicksort shows that, on average, the algorithm takes $O(n \log{n})$ comparisons to sort n items.
 In the worst case, it makes $O(n^2)$ comparisons.

 History

 The quicksort algorithm was developed in 1959 by Tony Hoare while he was a visiting student at Moscow State University.
 At that time, Hoare was working on a machine translation project for the National Physical Laboratory.
 As a part of the translation process, he needed to sort the words in Russian sentences before looking them up in a Russian-English dictionary, which was in alphabetical order on magnetic tape.
 After recognizing that his first idea, insertion sort, would be slow, he came up with a new idea.
 He wrote the partition part in Mercury Autocode but had trouble dealing with the list of unsorted segments.
 On return to England, he was asked to write code for Shellsort.
 Hoare mentioned to his boss that he knew of a faster algorithm and his boss bet a sixpence that he did not.
 His boss ultimately accepted that he had lost the bet.
-Later, Hoare learned about ALGOL and its ability to do recursion that enabled him to publish the code in Communications of the Association for Computing Machinery, the premier computer science journal of the time.
+Hoare published a paper about his algorithm in The Computer Journal Volume 5, Issue 1, 1962, Pages 10–16.
+Later, Hoare learned about ALGOL and its ability to do recursion, which enabled him to publish an improved version of the algorithm in ALGOL in Communications of the Association for Computing Machinery, the premier computer science journal of the time.
+The ALGOL code is published in Communications of the ACM (CACM), Volume 4, Issue 7 July 1961, pp 321 Algorithm 63: partition and Algorithm 64: Quicksort.

 Quicksort gained widespread adoption, appearing, for example, in Unix as the default library sort subroutine.
 Hence, it lent its name to the C standard library subroutine qsort and in the reference implementation of Java.